 The carbon credits market is susceptible to the same metrics of supply and demand as any other and as the demand for carbon credits continues to rise it is likely their value, and price, will as well.

-As carbon credits are becoming recognised and mandated internationally their worth is only becoming more transparent.
+As carbon credits are becoming recognized and mandated internationally their worth is only becoming more transparent.
 Carbon credits will grow in value and in demand while further regulation and scientific breakthroughs ensure their quality and standards will become more assured.

 Governments across the globe are backing the carbon credits market, creating new regulatory bodies and incentives for projects and schemes.
 In addition, new projects and new technologies are creating opportunities for investment.